Overview of the PAS

 John Hopkins and Resource Utilization Bands (RUB) - ACG disease groupings are combined with MSP utilization data to generate RUB.
 RUB includes six categories ranging from non-users and healthy users to patients with very high morbidity.

-What do these changes mean for physicians?
+What will these changes mean for physicians?

 How will the process work for physicians?